MicrosoftDocs/azure-devops-docs/docs/integrate/how-to/call-rest-api.md

 ---
-title: Get started with the REST APIs for VSTS and Team Foundation Server
+title: Get started with the REST APIs for Azure DevOps Services and Team Foundation Server
-description: Learn the basic patterns for using the REST APIs for VSTS and Team Foundation Server. ms.assetid: 14ac2881-2aaf-4291-8dfe-3f7e3f591861 ms.prod: devops ms.technology: devops-ecosystem
+description: Learn the basic patterns for using the REST APIs for Azure DevOps Services and Team Foundation Server. ms.assetid: 14ac2881-2aaf-4291-8dfe-3f7e3f591861 ms.prod: devops ms.technology: devops-ecosystem